University of Florence: Organization

 Faculties are located in traditionally strategic areas based on their subject matter.
 The Faculty of Economics, Faculty of Law and the Faculty of Political Sciences are in the Polo delle Scienze Sociali (campus of social sciences), in the Novoli district, near the new courthouse.
 The Faculty of Medicine and Surgery, the Faculty of Pharmacology, and certain scientific and engineering departments are in the Careggi district, close to the hospital.
 The Faculty of Engineering is located at the S. Marta Institute, whereas the Faculty of Agriculture is in front of the Parco delle Cascine.
 The Faculty of Mathematical, Physical and Natural Sciences is located in Sesto Fiorentino.
 The Faculty of Architecture is in the center of the city, as the Accademia di Belle Arti, home of Michelangelo's David.
 The Faculties of Literature, History, Philosophy, and Pedagogy are in the centre of Florence.

-Corporate relations

-Florence has a wide network of corporate placement opportunities for its students.
-Florence has recently collaborated internationally with TreeAndHumanKnot, part of the RisingIndia ThinkTank which provides opportunities abroad for its students.

 School of Law

 The University hosts one of the leading Italian law schools, repeatedly recognised as a national "Department of Excellence" by the Italian Ministry of Education, University, and Research.
 Alumni and faculty members of the University of Florence School of Law have held leading positions in government.
 They include Presidents of the Italian Constitutional Court Silvana Sciarra, Paolo Grossi, Ugo de Siervo, and Enzo Cheli, President of the International Criminal Tribunal for the former Jugoslavia and Special Tribunal for Lebanon Antonio Cassese, Judge of the International Court of Justice Giorgio Gaja, Judge of the Court of Justice of the European Union Roberto Mastroianni, former Prime Ministers of the Italian Republic Matteo Renzi and Giuseppe Conte, and members of the Constituent Assembly Piero Calamandrei and Giorgio La Pira.